Friday, September 13, 2024

 Show me one frequent flier (FF) who is not enamoured of the airline programmes (AFFP), has not been disillusioned by the deliberately quirky processes involved but still firmly attached to them as if bonded by fevicol.
 Such an individual would be a rarity because `who can walk away, leaving behind beckoning free trips on the table'?
 Every frequent flier gets hooked on to a couple or more AFFPs, lured by the justifiable desire to snare a few free flights or upgrades.
 I have been, too!
 To some extent, the free flights do materialise pretty easily.
 But, sometimes the experience of dealing with the airline miles can be frustrating, enervating and irritating, all at once.
 And to rub salt into the raw wound, that would transpire at the most inopportune moment, when you are least prepared for dealing with the googlies the airlines bowl at you.

 It is a fact of life that most of the accruals of free miles happen during your working days - when you fly hither and thither like a headless chicken at your employer's cost.
 Since someone else is paying and booking, you dont have to worry about the cost and just demand that the secretary book the seat on the most expensive flight of the day of your favourite airline, possibly accruing the most miles possible.
-Nobody bothers when you use those miles to book tickets for personal use.
+Nobody bothers when you use those miles to book tickets for personal travels.
 Or almost, so.
 In the late eighhties, some organizations sought to find out the quantum of benefits employees were collectively enjoying from free miles `donated' by them, as an invisible perquisite.
 A feeble attempt was made to monetise that benefit and somehow get a share for the organization itself.
 Some oversmart Financial Whizkid dreamt of winning a fat paycheque for saving the organization a lot of money.
 But nothing came out of that because the entrenched group of beneficiary bandicoots included everyone from the top to bottom and everyone was most averse to let go.
 The free miles bonanza continued happily for the gleeful employees and AFFPs multiplied merrily over the years.

 If you have multiple AFFP memberships, you always end up confused as to which one you should patronize when it is time to book tickets.
 You waste hours shuttling between various airline sites until you get vertigo - trying to analyse, compare and decide.
 By the time the fatigued mind gives up and a less than optimal decision is forcibly made, the prices would have ramped up significantly, thereby annulling the skimpy benefits of the miles you would get.
 After all this, when you want to avail of that elusive free flight, you will find that you have tantalizingly 2500 miles/points short of what a free flight to any destination would entail.
 To add some spice, when you are trying to book a new ticket, you invariably find that the airline offering you the cheapest and most convenient flight is not among your AFFPs; since that is the most attractive on offer, you snatch that and no miles accrue for that flight with any current AFFP for you, as a consequence.
 Unless, of course, you being the typical FF sucker who is a smart-alec, decide to add one more, new AFFP to your priceless collection, thereby further diminishing your chances of getting a free flight in the near future because you are not concentrating all your free miles in one AFFP!